SAP-samples/abap-exercises-codejam/exercises/ex4/README.md

 14. Save your work.
 <br>![](/exercises/ex4/images/04_01_0140.png)

-15. Use what you have learned and create another view in the same way called Z_I_BOOKINGSUPPL_M_XXX.
+15. Use what you have learned and create another view in the same way called Z_I_BOOKSUPPL_M_XXX.
 As you did before, add the code as shown here.
 Make sure to use your group nubmer where there is XXX.
 ```abap
 @AbapCatalog.sqlViewName: 'ZIBOOKSUPP_M_XXX'
 @AbapCatalog.compiler.compareFilter: true